 Haarlem also has charming hotels and B&Bs that you might like.
 Take a look at cozy bed and breakfasts like BBB Haarlem, B&B Appartement ‘t Pakhuys, and B&B Het Hart van Haarlem.
 Good hotels in Haarlem include Amrâth Grand Hotel Frans Hals, Boutiquehotel Staats and Brasss Hotel Suites.

 You can also find great places in Haarlem on sites like Airbnb.
-Use this link to register and you can save €30 off your first reservation!
+Use this link to register and you can save up to €30 off your first reservation!

 We hope you enjoy your visit to Haarlem on a day trip from Amsterdam.
 Let us know your favorite thing you see, do, drink or eat there!